-Use Caution When Exposing or Handling the CRT.
+Use Caution When Exposing or Handling a CRT.

-Breakage of the Cathode-Ray Tube (CRT) causes a high-velocity scattering of glass fragments (implosion).
-To prevent CRT implosion, avoid rough handling or jarring of the equipment.
-Handling of the CRT should be done only by qualified maintenance personnel using approved safety mask and gloves.
+Breakage of a Cathode-Ray Tube (CRT) causes a high-velocity scattering of glass fragments (implosion).
+To prevent CRT implosion, do not handle the CRT and avoid rough handling or jarring of the equipment.
+Handling of a CRT should be done only by qualified service personnel using approved safety mask and gloves.